 - a) Set the Gain to the desired value.
-The gain is set on the Temp/Gain screen, which is accessed by pressing the button two times when the Signal screen is displayed. - b) Press the (AZ) button.
+The gain is set on the Temp/Gain screen, which is accessed by pressing the value button two times when the Signal screen is displayed. - b) Press the view button.
 The detector will be automatically auto-zeroed at this point. - c) If the signal is to be offset, set the offset at this time.
-The Offset screen is accessed by pressing the button when the Status screen is displayed.
+The Offset screen is accessed by pressing the value button when the Status screen is displayed.

-Note: The offset must be selected after the detector is auto-zeroed, as the Auto-zero operation sets the signal to 0.
+Note: The offset must be selected after the detector is auto-zeroed, as the Auto-zero operation sets the signal to 0 by modifying the offset.

-Note: If you change the gain selection, make sure that the detector is auto-zeroed again before taking any measurement.
+Note: If you change the gain selection, you may need to make an autozeroed again before taking any measurement.